hwdsl2/docker-ipsec-vpn-server/README.md

 ### Environment variables

-**Note:** All the variables to this image are optional, which means you don't have to type in any environment variable, and you can have an IPsec VPN server out of the box!
+**Note:** All the variables to this image are optional, which means you don't have to type in any variable, and you can have an IPsec VPN server out of the box!
 To do that, create an empty `env` file using `touch vpn.env`, and skip to the next section.

-This Docker image uses the following variables, that can be declared in an `env` file ([example](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/vpn.env.example)):
+This Docker image uses the following variables, that can be declared in an `env` file (see [example](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/vpn.env.example)):

 ```
 VPN_IPSEC_PSK=your_ipsec_pre_shared_key